-- We take appropriate steps to ensure the security of our information systems, including: - Virus protection being updated regularly. - Encryption for personal data sent over the Internet or access via appropriate secure remote access systems. - Not using portable media without specific permission; portable media will be checked by an anti-virus /malware scan before use. - Not downloading unapproved software to work devices or opening unfamiliar email attachments. - Regularly checking files held on our network, - o The appropriate use of user logins and passwords to access our network. - Specific user logins and passwords will be enforced for all but the youngest users. - All users are expected to log off or lock their screens/devices if systems are unattended. - Further information about technical environment safety and security can be found in our acceptable use policies
+- We take appropriate steps to ensure the security of our information systems, including: - Virus protection being updated regularly - Encryption for personal data sent over the Internet or taken off site (such as via portable media storage) or access via appropriate secure remote access systems. - Not using portable media without specific permission; portable media will be checked by an anti-virus /malware scan before use. - Not downloading unapproved software to work devices or opening unfamiliar email attachments. - Regularly checking files held on our network - The appropriate use of user logins and passwords to access our network. - Specific user logins and passwords will be enforced for all but EYFS users

+- All users are expected to log off or lock their screens/devices if systems are unattended.

+- Further information about technical environment safety and security can be found within the following policies:

+- Acceptable Use Policy

+- Staff Code of Conduct

+- Data Protection and Information Security Policy

+- Records Management Policy

+- Privacy Notices